 Originally I was going to call this post, "Look Ma!
 No view state!" but view state isn't really what I to talk about it.
 This example will have no view state, but that's a side benefit.

-What I want to talk about is client side data binding with jQuery.
-The jQuery tmpl plugin has been documented in a number of places and I'm not going to show anything new here.
+jQuery tmpl plugin has been documented in a number of places and I'm not going to show anything new here.
 This post is intended to be a simple example for people still using data grids and heavy .Net server controls.
 This example won't use any server controls.
-We won't have a form tag and there will be no code behind.
-Let's get to it.
+We won't have a

 Step 1: Create a web service